 Here are a few more things to look at to help you build a better prayer life:

 There are many reasons to pray with others.
 To name just a few: it knits us together in a community, it supports us in our own prayer practice, it opens our hearts to the needs of others, it broadens our experience of prayer, and it encourages us to set aside time for prayer.
 St Ann Parish is blessed to have an active small prayer group.
-If you are interested, read about “The Living Waters” Prayer Group on the Faith Formation page in this web site.
+If you are interested, read about our prayer groups on this page in the web site.